mfxbe/ToplevelIt/README.md

 # ToplevelIT

-A GObject based library for the Wayland foreign-window-protocoll.
+A GObject based library for the wayland foreign-window-protocol.
+At gives easier access to window controlling and managing.
+Might be used in panels, docks, etc...

 ## Build